-(3) Additional expenses caused to the other party by partial performance are to be borne by the performing party.
+- (1) The obligee may refuse a partial performance unless he has no legitimate interest in doing so. - (2) Additional expenses caused to the obligee by partial performance are to be borne by the obligor.

-Article 7 (Time of performance)
+Article 8 (Time of performance)

 A party must perform its obligations: